Enterprise Wide Customer Satisfaction is Mediocre for Most

 Historically, for most organizations, the C-level has been directly responsible for leading the customer experience strategy.
-What is interesting in our study is that only 19% of respondents indicated the CEO was leading the customer experience strategy.
+Interestingly, our study is that only 19% of respondents indicated the CEO was leading the customer experience strategy.
 At SQM, we think this number is very low and one of the reasons why only 4% of our clients perform at a world class organizational Csat of 80% or higher (top box rating).

 Customer experience is defined as either a single interaction or the sum of all interactions for resolving a customer’s inquiry or problem.
-The majority of SQM clients stated that they have significantly increased their customer experience investment over the last two years.
-Most contact center senior executives feel that the customer experience investment will continue to increase.
+Most SQM clients stated that they have significantly increased their customer experience investment over the last two years.
+In addition, most contact center senior executives feel that the customer experience investment will continue to increase.

-When we ask senior executives the focus of their contact channel strategies, 76% say it is to improve the individual channels currently offered, 60% say it is to integrate the omni-channel customer experience, and 45% say it is to expand the number of channels currently offered.
 Clearly, the priority is to improve individual contact channels’ FCR performance, and SQM is in complete agreement.
 57% of senior executives either agree or strongly agree that their contact channel strategy is a source of differentiation from the competition.
-However, channel expansion is not a source of differentiation because competition will offer new channels, if they do not already, and customers will expect those channels to be offered anyways.
-Currently, 37% of customers use multiple contact channels simultaneously to resolve the same inquiry, which is considered significant.
-So offering an omni-channel customer experience can be a source of differentiation for those customers who use multiple channels.
-The real opportunity for a source of differentiation is with the individual contact channels.
-Again, only 5% of SQM’s clients provide world class FCR performance for their contact centers.
-Remember, what customers really want is their inquiry or problem to be resolved on the first contact using only one channel.
+However, channel expansion is not a source of differentiation because competition will offer new channels if they do not already, and customers will expect those channels to be offered anyways.